 This is a data collection method by which information on a phenomenon is gathered through observation.
-The nature of the observation could be accomplished either as a complete observer, an observer as a participant, a participant as an observer or as a complete participant.
-This method is a key base of formulating a hypothesis.
+The nature of the observation could be accomplished either as a complete observer, an observer as a participant, a participant as an observer, or as a complete participant.
+This method is a key base for formulating a hypothesis.

 Observation involves the active acquisition of information from a primary source.
 Observation can also involve the perception and recording of data via the use of scientific instruments.
 The best tools for Observation are:

-The opposite of quantitative research which involves numerical based data, this data collection method focuses more on qualitative research.
-It falls under the primary category for data based on the feelings and opinions of the respondents.
+The opposite of quantitative research which involves numerical-based data, this data collection method focuses more on qualitative research.
+It falls under the primary category of data based on the feelings and opinions of the respondents.
 This research involves asking open-ended questions to a group of individuals usually ranging from 6-10 people, to provide feedback.